 In September 2018, the US Administration for Children and Families released the Funding Opportunity Announcement for the Preschool Development Grant Birth through Five PDG B-5.
 The PDG B-5 grants support states in their efforts to analyze the current landscape of their early childhood education mixed delivery system and implement changes to the system that maximize the availability of high-quality early childhood care and education options for low-income and disadvantaged families across providers and partners, improve the quality of care, streamline administrative infrastructure, and improve state-level early childhood care and education funding efficiencies.

 The PDG B-5 provides funding for one year to complete five activities: 1) develop or update a comprehensive needs assessment, 2) develop or update a statewide B-5 strategic plan, 3) maximize parent choice and knowledge, 4) share best practices, and 5) implement quality improvement strategies in response to the needs assessment and strategic plan.
 Activities 1 and 2 must be complete and approved by the federal government before activity 5 can begin.

 The PDG B-5 does not allow states to create new early childhood programs and services.
-During 2019, states will be able to apply for years two through four of PDG B-5 funding.
+During 2019, states receiving PDG B-5 grants will be able to apply for years two through four of PDG B-5 funding.